EtiNL/Ebiose_CLGP/model/graph_encoders/README.md

    - **Summary**: The GIN model is proposed as a theoretically powerful architecture that is capable of distinguishing different graph structures.
 It is based on the Weisfeiler-Lehman graph isomorphism test.
    - **Link**: [arXiv:1810.00826](https://arxiv.org/abs/1810.00826)

+6. **Higher-Order Graph Neural Networks**:
+   - **Higher-Order GNNs**: These models address the limitations of standard message-passing GNNs by capturing more complex node interactions and dependencies.
+They are particularly effective in applications requiring nuanced relational understanding, such as biconnectivity in graphs【16†source】.

+7. **Attention-Based Graph Neural Networks**:
+   - **GATv2**: An updated version of the original Graph Attention Network, GATv2 introduces dynamic attention mechanisms that enhance the model's ability to learn from graph-structured data by adaptively focusing on the most relevant nodes and edges【16†source】.

+# Exemples of implementations
 For implementing graph encoders to produce embeddings, several recent papers highlight innovative architectures and techniques developed since 2019.
 Here are some notable examples:

 1. **Graph Neural Networks (GNNs) for Recommendation Systems**: